Public Sector Productivity Roundtable

 - Susan Love, Strategic Engagement Lead, ACCA

-- Audit Scotland (speaker TBC)
+- Richard Robinson, Senior Manager, Audit Scotland

 - Stuart Bain, Chief Officer for the Employers Team, COSLA